Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Exact Verification of GNNs

 The second type is structural perturbation, which can impact the message-passing mechanism.
-For each edge $(u,v) \in F$, we set a Boolean variable $pe_{u,v}$ to represent if $(u,v)$ is perturbed.
-Given the global budget $\Delta$, we have the constraint
+For each edge $(u,v) \in F$, we set a Boolean variable $pe_{u,v}$ to represent whether $(u,v)$ is perturbed.
+Given the global budget $\Delta$ and the local budget $\delta_v$ for each $v \in \mathcal{N}_{K-1}(t)$, we have the constraints